 We take ownership of our actions by taking responsibility.

-Kepha Design and Contracts in Singapore has a wealth of experience in providing residential and commercial painting services.
+Kepha Design and Contracts in Singapore has a wealth of experience in providing complete renovation services.

 As professional interior designers, we know how to select the right type of paint and finish for your particular requirements, to produce a mood-enhancing atmosphere in your home or office.

-As skilled painting service contractors, we guarantee the highest quality of workmanship and minimum amount of disruption during your painting project.
+As a skilled residential and commercial painting contractor, we guarantee the highest quality of workmanship and minimum amount of disruption during your painting project.

 Seeking a customer-focused and trusted renovation company?
 We're built on these foundations.